irrdnet/irrd/docs/admins/deployment.rst

 IRRd requires:

 * Linux or MacOS.
 Other platforms are untested, but may work.
-* Python 3.6, with `pip` and `virtualenv` installed.
+* Python 3.6 or 3.7 with `pip` and `virtualenv` installed.
-  At this point, 3.7 has had limited testing.
+  At this point, 3.8 has had limited testing.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
 * At least 32GB RAM